-The weather may be chilly but our Winter events were warm and fun.
-The Esplanade Market tempted visitors to venture outside with some great events and activities.
-Treats for Mothers on Mothers day, included coffee and market bag giveaways and stall vouchers to spend.
-The Sounds and Tastes of the Torres Strait was Market's Mabo Day event, dedicated to food and music with catering from Mabu Mabu who provided samples of Torres Strait Island cooking and a musical performance
+The weather may be chilly but our Winter events ensured warmth and fun.
+Esplanade Market tempted visitors to venture outside with some great activations.
+There were Treats for Mothers on Mothers day, which included coffee and market bag giveaways and stall vouchers to spend.
+The market Mabo Day event The Sounds and Tastes of the Torres Strait was dedicated to food and music with catering from Mabu Mabu providing samples of Torres Strait Island cooking and a musical performance.